w3c/wpsig/spc-psd2.md

 SPC is especially concerned with the following security goals identified in the FIDO Security Reference:

 * [SG-1] Strong User Authentication: Authenticate (i.e., recognize) a user and/or a device to a relying party with high (cryptographic) strength.
 This is the goal most closely related to the [PSD2 SCA requirement](#psd2-sca).
 * [SG-14] Transaction Non-Repudiation: Provide strong cryptographic non-repudiation for secure transactions.
 This is the goal most closely related to the [PSD2 dynamic linking requirement](#psd2-dl).
+The SPC assertion is created upon positive user verification and thus represents the customer’s acknowledgement and consent of the transaction details.

 Note: